Starbucks Pumpkin Muffins (Copycat Recipe)

 These copycat Starbucks pumpkin muffins are ideal for pairing with your next pumpkin spice latte this fall season.
-These fluffy pumpkin muffins are topped with sweet, crunchy pumpkin seeds and full of a delicious cream cheese filling – a combination that is to die for!
+Fluffy pumpkin muffins are full of a delicious cream cheese filling and topped with sweet, crunchy pumpkin seeds โ a combination that is to die for!

 As a huge fan of our local Starbucks coffee shop, I am always recreating my favorite treats from the cafe at home.
-Be sure to check out my sugar-free cranberry bliss bar or blueberry scone recipe too!
+Be sure to check out my sugar-freeย cranberry bliss bar and blueberry scone recipe too!

 Homemade pumpkin cheesecake muffins are actually easier to create than you would think.
 Simply follow this easy recipe to make the most decadent pumpkin muffins this year.